salrashid123/go_tpm_https_embed/README.md

 ---

-* **update `7/17/23`**:  This sample use RSA keys many  manual steps and a custom `crypto.signer`.
+* **update `7/17/23`**:  This sample use RSA keys involves several steps and a custom `crypto.signer`.
 If you want to see one-way TLS where the server's private key is embedded in a TPM and the private key is cryptographically verified (tpm remote attestation), please instead see [https://github.com/salrashid123/tls_ak](https://github.com/salrashid123/tls_ak)

 ---